 Elections are administered by local jurisdictions.
 While all jurisdictions follow the same set of election laws, tasks can be accomplished in more than one way.
-You may find that the step-by-step instructions in this guide vary from those provided by your local official-when in doubt, follow the instructions provided by your local official, or call your local official for clarification as needed.
+You may find that the step-by-step instructions in this guide vary from those provided by your local official-when in doubt, follow the instructions provided by your local official for clarification as needed.